top1944/duckuments/docs/17_setup/2_0_7_rc_control_from_remote.md

 TODO: draw diagrams

-## Make sure that you can log in from the laptop

-Make sure that you can login with SSH *without a password*.
-From the laptop, run:

-    laptop $ ssh ![username]@![robot name].local

-If this doesn't work, you missed some previous steps.

 ## Download and setup `Software` repository on the laptop

 As you did on the Duckiebot, you should clone the `Software`